cwcyau/hdruk-leadership-prog/medical-devices.md

 ## Group Project

 You will work in self-selected groups of 3-4 to consider the implications of each of the four core topics in the context of your own research.
+Please could nominated group leads send us a list of group members by e-mail to [phd@hdruk.ac.uk] by **28 February 2023**.

 ### Intellectual Property